flybywiresim/docs/docs/fbw-a32nx/feature-guides/custom-hydraulics.md

 --}

 - If a hardware input is set to GEAR UP or GEAR DOWN, in-cockpit lever cannot be clicked or mouse dragged.
-- Aerodynamic effects are not implemented yet, so gravity extension can have difficulties to lock the gear down, especially if plane is not stabilized during the procedure.

 - Door visual position is not modeled yet due to 3D model issues.
 Their actual position is however fully simulated internally.